Updated: Jan 19

 My current practice is to slow things down to create a gap between my circumstance and my response with the intention of choosing the most compassionate and respectful response for everyone involved.
 And if I’m not successful, I reflect on what I can learn from the experience, consider the things that I take responsibility for, and more importantly, try to be kind to myself.
 I have realized there is no point in holding grudges against myself as it doesn’t improve the situation and might even impact how I treat others.
 This is when I admire animals with their ability to shake off the stress or unpleasant feelings from any situation and continue to trek on!
 I am practicing shaking things off and walking away with a newfound knowledge to do better in a shorter span of time.

-To come back full circle to Mr. Rogers, I think he embodies compassion and respect, as he gives his undivided attention to the person he speaks to in the moment.
+To come back full circle to Mr. Rogers, I think he embodies compassion and respect, as he gives his undivided attention to the person he speaks to at the moment.
 Also, the positive impact he has on the people around him has been experienced around the world.
 He appears to be very humble, even after gaining popularity.